osuosl/ganeti_webmgr/docs/source/deployment/intro.rst

     source venv/bin/activate
     python ganeti_webmgr/manage.py collectstatic

-Once you've done that, you can move on to deploying using your prefered web server.
+Once you've done that, you can move on to deploying using your preferred web server.

 * :ref:`Apache <apache>`
 * :ref:`Nginx <nginx>`